Penny: Hold on! Let Penny ask Mr. Bear! ... ... ... ... Mr. Bear says no! Mr. Bear says we are all alone. ...He also hates you.

 - Some stories suggest that Scarface may actually be real, but in general it's accepted that it's just part of The Ventriloquist's deranged mind.
 However, his hired mooks seem legitimately confused, some earnestly believing that Scarface is real, some knowing that Ventriloquist is the real brains and wondering why he keeps that stupid puppet around, etc. Though if anyone speaks directly to The Ventriloquist when addressing "Scarface" they risk getting shot.

-- The second and third scarfaces carry on this tradition, leaving it ambiguous whether or not their puppets are "real".
-The third one in particular is a complicated example, seeing that she has telekinetic powers.
+- The second and third Ventriloquists carry on this tradition, leaving it ambiguous whether or not their puppets are "real".
+The third one in particular is a complicated example, seeing as she has telekinetic powers.

 - Johnny the Homicidal Maniac talks to his neighbor Squee's stuffed bear: